Starbucks: Locations

 In addition to drinks and food, many stores carry Starbucks' official merchandise, such as mugs, tumblers, scoops, and coffee presses.
 There are also several select "Starbucks Evenings" locations that offer beer, wine, and appetizers.
 Starbucks-brand coffee, ice cream, and bottled cold coffee drinks are sold at grocery stores in the United States and other countries.
 In 2010, the company began its Starbucks Reserve program for single-origin coffees and high-end coffee shops.
 It planned to open 1,000 Reserve coffee shops by the end of 2017.
 However, since succeeding Schultz, Johnson has scaled back the Reserve coffee shops to only six to ten shops.
-Further development on Reserve coffee shops will be dependent on the success of the few already in existence.
+Further development on Reserve coffee shops would be dependent on the success of the few already in existence.
 Currently, Starbucks operates six coffee roasteries with tasting rooms and 43 coffee bars as part of the program.

 As of February 2023, Starbucks had 36,171 locations open across 83 countries, with 61% of the locations operating in the U.S. and China, and the rest operating elsewhere.
 In February 2024, the chain unveiled a new store design aimed at improving accessibility.
 The first location to use this design is the Washington, D.C.
 Union Market store.
 The company plans for all future company-owned stores to adopt a similar design.